Hibernate, Insulate, Migrate

 Fat and feathers insulate

-In winter weather, they’re really great!
+In the winter, they’re really great!

 From pole to pole where the summers are